-Soap making (saponification) is a chemical reaction between a base and an acid.
-Generally the base is sodium hydroxide while the acid is one or more oils or fats.
-Common soap making oils include olive oil, coconut oil, tallow, palm oil, shea butter, and cocoa butter.
-Each different kind of oil will bring different properties to the soap.
+Soap making (technically referred to as saponification) is a chemical reaction between a base and an acid.
+Generally, the base is sodium hydroxide while the acid is one or more oils or fats.
+Common soap making oils include olive oil, coconut oil, tallow, palm oil, lard, shea butter, and cocoa butter.
+Each different oil will bring its unique properties to the soap.
 Every oil will have a (usually) small portion of “unsaponifiables”, that is components that do not become soap.
 These can nourish the skin or provide other benefits.

-Soap is usually described in terms of hardness, cleansing, conditioning, and lather (bubbly and/or creamy).
-When a soap maker develops a recipe they will carefully choose the ingredients and quantities based on what they hope to achieve in the finished bar.
+Soap properties are usually described in terms of hardness, cleansing, conditioning, and lather (bubbly and/or creamy).
+When a soap maker develops a recipe they will carefully choose the ingredients and their amounts based on what they hope to achieve in the finished bar.
 It’s a process that is usually tweaked and refined many many times and is why most soap makers don’t share their secret recipes!

 Apricot Kernel—This lightweight oil is conditioning and easily absorbed into the skin.
-It is a great oil for lotion.
+It is also great for lotion.